pedro535/ml-pipeline-placement/README.md

 PLACER="custom"
 ```

+### Pipeline Execution
+The placement system interacts with an instance of Kubeflow Pipelines (KFP) to execute the submitted pipelines.

+Once the system schedules and places the pipelines, it compiles the pipeline definition into a KFP pipeline and submits it for execution.
+This compilation process specifies the cluster nodes on which the tasks will run, based on the placement decisions made by the selected strategy.

+The system manages the execution of the pipelines by monitoring their status through the KFP API.
+It retrieves the execution status of each pipeline and updates their status accordingly.
+The system also handles the waiting and running states of the pipelines, ensuring that they are executed in a timely manner.

 ### Performance Results
 To evaluate the performance of the placement system, after running the desired pipelines, when the system is stopped, it will generate a `pipelines.json` file and a `n_pipelines.csv` file in the pipelines' directory (defined by the `PIPELINES_DIR` environment variable).